sherzader/instapixies/README.md

 - [x] CSS styling for responsive and minimalist UI design

 ###To-do:
+- [ ] User authentication to save collections in user's session
 - [ ] Build a robust, fault tolerant backend: saving a collection when the server dies, minimize API calls to prevent rate limit
 - [ ] Browse button
 - [ ] More user-friendly html form fields for start and end dates